 Once your ad campaign has been active for a while, it is important to look at your statistics in order to determine how well your video is performing.
 Obviously, the number of views is important.
 However, that isn’t the only factor.
 After all, 1000 views is pretty meaningless if zero people are clicking into your landing page.

 After you have created and published multiple video ads, you can use data to recognize certain trends.
 This will help you to understand what elements in your videos are most compelling to your audience.
 You can then use this information to produce even more effective videos in the future.

 While autoplay might be acceptable, the best-performing videos on Facebook communicate without any need for sound.
 This is partly because it’s simply not okay to broadcast sound without warning.
 Remember that people will be watching your videos at work, on the train, in waiting rooms, and in other public places.

 Nobody wants to be the person who suddenly broadcasts sound in a room full of people.
 They also don’t want to wear headphones in anticipation of sudden, disruptive sounds.

 Produce your videos so that they are visually thorough enough that audio is not required.
 The Buzzfeed Tasty videos that are extremely popular on Facebook are a great example of this technique.

-If you need something more than video to make your point, your best option is to use captions.
+If you need something more than a video to make your point, your best option is to use captions.
 Not only will your message come through clearly, reading your content in addition to watching it could make it just a bit more memorable.

 Keep in mind that people don’t scroll through Facebook in search of branded videos to watch.
 Your best chance of getting engagement from people is to create videos that quickly grab and keep attention.
 Think of the average size monitor.
 You have about as long as it takes for someone to scroll through one page to make an impact.